 The current webinar series has a focus on Diversity and Inclusion.
 They are aimed at Common Awards students and staff but open to others with an interest in the subject areas addressed.
 Each webinar features leading scholars and/or faith practitioners who offer diverse insights into a range of topics that directly relate to the core modules taken by Common Awards students.

-More information is available on the Common Awards Hub and from Dr Eve Parker.
-See our Contact Us page for contact details.
+More information is available on the Common Awards Hub.

 The recording of this webinar is also available on the Common Awards Hub.